louisitvn/slate/source/index.html.md

 * **Step 1**.
 Download the BuilderJS package you get from your purchase, it is a .zip file containing the core JavaScript files as well as a fully-working demo which helps you quickly get started.

 * **Step 2**.
-Extract the Emotsy's .zip package and copy its `demo` folder to your web server's document root, for example `/var/www/demo`.
+Extract the BuilderJS's .zip package and copy its `demo` folder to your web server's document root, for example `/var/www/demo`.
 You can find in the right sample virtual host configuration for Apache and Nginx.

 * **Step 3**.
 Make sure your Apache or Nginx web application server is running, then open the corresponding URL in your browser to launch the demo, for example: `http://localhost/demo/`